rafasz/music-player/README.md

-### Demonstration of a simple music player using Javascript
+### Demonstration of a simple music player using Javascript :notes: :loud_sound: